 The initiative also called for limits on upfront emissions to be imposed by 2027.
 It is supported by architects Feilden Clegg Bradley Studio, Arup and Allies & Morrison and contractors including Laing O'Rourke, BAM and Willmott Dixon.

-"Regulating embodied carbon is vital for the construction industry in tackling the climate crisis," said Jenny Stephens of Feilden Clegg Bradley Studios.
+"Regulating embodied carbon is vital for the construction industry in tackling the climate crisis," said Tim den Dekker of Feilden Clegg Bradley Studios.
 "The industry is ready for this."

 New proposal to cover projects over 1,000 square metres